technerdlove/NTI-310/debconf.md

 ldap-auth-config        ldap-auth-config/ldapns/ldap_version    select  3
 ldap-auth-config        ldap-auth-config/dbrootlogin    boolean false
 ```
-   * We will be using `debconf-set-selections` to configure those selections for automation purposes.
+   * We will be using `debconf-set-selections` to automate future installs.
    * To test: `debconf-get-selections | grep ^ldap >> ldapselections`.
 Copy the new file ldapselections to a safe location, then then spin up a brand new, client instance.

+## Testing Your Automation on a New Client
 1. Install debconf-utils
 2. Set the environmental varialbe telling Debian not to run autoconfig
 3. perform the instlall and then unset the variable